gregdetre/healthyselfjournal/docs/reference/LOGGING.md

 # Logging

 ## Introduction
-This document describes logging in Healthy Self Journal.
+This document describes logging in Healthyself Journal.
 It covers the structured, append‑only event log used for telemetry and troubleshooting, and the lightweight use of Python’s standard logging for developer diagnostics.

 ## See also
 - `../reference/FILE_FORMATS_ORGANISATION.md` – Where `events.log` lives and the overall session artefacts layout.